-I was at SANCCOB’s General Meeting at the Two Ocean’s Aquarium learning about the charismatic penguins that attract 650,000 tourists to the sleepy coastal village of Simon’s Town, and what SANCCOB is doing to save them – treating on average 1,500 penguins in a non-spill year.
+I was at SANCCOB’s General Meeting at the Two Ocean’s Aquarium learning about the charismatic penguins that attract 650,000 tourists to the sleepy coastal village of Simon’s Town, and what SANCCOB is doing to save them – treating on average of 1,500 penguins in a non oil-spill year.

 The biological definition of a colony is: organisms of the same species, in this case African penguins, living closely together in order to benefit from the safety found in numbers.
 Colonies of these suited-up little birds used to exist all along the southern African coastline.
 In the 1900s it was estimated that there were between three and four million penguins – now, that’s a happy and healthy ‘colony’.

-In 2014 there were only 19,000 breeding pairs dotted across South Africa, with another estimated 6,000 in Namibia, which means that there really aren’t that many left.
+By 2014 there were only 19,000 breeding pairs dotted across South Africa, with another estimated 6,000 in Namibia – that’s not really many, is it?

-Sadly, overfishing, habitat loss, oil spills and predation (by seals, caracals, mongoose, domestic animals pose the biggest threats to the African penguin’s survival.
-The population in South Africa has been reduced to Simons Town, Robben Island, Dyer’s Island, Stoney Point and Dassen Island, with 60% of the birds occurring on St Croix Island and Bird Island near Cape St. Francis.
+Sadly, overfishing, habitat loss, oil spills and predation by domestic and man-introduced animals pose the biggest threats to the African penguin’s survival.
+The population in South Africa is now restricted to areas around Simons Town, Robben Island, Dyer’s Island, Stoney Point and Dassen Island, with 60% of the birds occurring on St Croix Island and Bird Island near Cape St. Francis.

-SANCCOB has treated 95,000 oiled, injured, abandoned and ‘at risk’ African penguins and other seabirds since 1968 in Cape Town and Cape St. Francis, and in my humblest of opinions is a very worthwhile charity after what I saw at their AGM.
+SANCCOB has treated 95,000 oiled, injured, abandoned and ‘at risk’ African penguins and other seabirds since 1968 in Cape Town and Cape St. Francis, and in my humblest of opinions this is a charity worth supporting.